dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 26. **Given the previous report selector, when the selected report's date/time is null, then the ComboBox item displays without a report date.**
 27. **Given the previous report selector, when a report is selected, then the report is shown in the Findings & Conclusion editors with the correct transformations applied.**
 28. **Given the previous report selector ComboBox, when displayed, then it uses dark theme styling with a compact monospace font.**
+29. **Given a phrase toggle request in Settings phrases tab, when user clicks Active checkbox, then system synchronously updates database, then snapshot, then displays final snapshot state regardless of optimistic UI state.**
+30. **Given a phrase add request, when user submits new phrase, then system synchronously updates database, updates snapshot, and displays new phrase exactly as stored in snapshot.**
+31. **Given rapid phrase toggle clicks under network latency, when database operations are in progress, then UI prevents additional toggle requests and ensures final display matches snapshot state.**
+32. **Given completion popup is opened, when no exact prefix match is found, then the first item is auto-selected by default.**

 ### Edge Cases
 - What happens when studyname mapping window is closed without selection? → [NEEDS CLARIFICATION: fallback behavior – skip, force retry, or mark as unmapped?]